YasserHassan03/RISCV-CPU/personal statements/James.md

 All of the above operations are performed by concatenating the existing word in the RAM with the desired byte/half-word that we want to write.
 Of course the word addressed data is read as normal (using multiples of 4 addresses).

+# Pipelining
+In order to implement pipelining we needed to insert registers between each of the five Fetch, Decode, Execute, Memory and Writeback stages.
+I added the register between the Decode and Execute stages.
+I also made sure that the register file was changed to be written on the NEGEDGE of CLK so that DATA can be written in the first half (rising edge) of the clock cycle and be written back for any following instruction in the second half (falling edge) of the clock cycle.
+Other than this it was simply a matter of identifying signals which leave the Decode section and enter the Execute stage.